Sam Fender: Political views

+In an interview with The Sunday Times in 2025, Fender commented that "white boys from nowhere towns" are increasingly drawn to figures like Andrew Tate because they feel "shamed" for privileges they do not recognize.
+He later clarified that his remarks were misunderstood, explaining that many young men, including his own nephews, encounter such influencers online while seeking role models, and emphasized that masculinity doesn't need to be drowned in misogyny.

+In November 2025, Fender joined several other artists in contributing a silent track to the protest album Is This What We Want?, which calls on the British government not to legalise music theft for the benefit of AI companies.

 Artistry

 Influences

 Fender grew up in a family where his parents listened to soul, jazz, rock, and 1990s music through his brother.
 He cites Aretha Franklin, Donny Hathaway, Otis Redding, Joni Mitchell, Jeff Buckley, Adam Granduciel, and his father's favourite band, Steely Dan, as his early inspirations.
 His godfather was also a significant source of musical inspiration to him growing up; thus, visiting him, Fender would listen to songs by Mitchell and the Smiths.
 He also listened to 1960s rock and roll, the Spencer Davis Group, the Kinks, Joy Division, and Talking Heads growing up.
 Fender credited his initial interest and inspiration for songwriting to a teacher who encouraged him to enhance his writing as part of a two-year school work beginning at age 13.

-Fender names Springsteen as a major influence.
-Springsteen's 1975 album, Born to Run, marked a turning point in his artistic development.
-Besides Springsteen, well-known songs from the 1980s, such as "Fast Car" by Tracy Chapman and "Luka" by Suzanne Vega, as well as the Beatles, ABBA, and Kendrick Lamar use a writing style that Fender exclusively appreciates, thus finding himself integrated into their stylistic lineage through his musical orientation.
-Although Fender has said he is "a big Springsteen fan", he dismissed any comparisons—and likewise with Oasis, taking the path of affirming his own style instead.
-"There is no next Oasis.
-There was Oasis", said Fender.
-The Irish Times Niall Byrne echoed this view, stating that "Fender's music has retained its own sense of identity and has avoided the pitfalls of regurgitation".
+Fender names Bruce Springsteen and his album Born to Run as a major influence.
+While dismissing comparisons between himself and Springsteen, Fender called Springsteen "a genius" and one of the greatest singer-songwriters of all time."
+On Fender's originality, The Irish Times' Niall Byrne stated that his work "has retained its own sense of identity and has avoided the pitfalls of regurgitation".
+Songs from the 1980s, such as "Fast Car" by Tracy Chapman and "Luka" by Suzanne Vega, as well as The Beatles, ABBA, and Kendrick Lamar use a writing style that Fender appreciates.